imgix/js-core/README.md

 ### Width Tolerance

 The `srcset` width tolerance dictates the maximum tolerated size difference between an image's downloaded size and its rendered size.
 For example: setting this value to 0.1 means that an image will not render more than 10% larger or smaller than its native size.
 In practice, the image URLs generated for a width-based srcset attribute will grow by twice this rate.
-A lower tolerance means images will render closer to their native size (thereby reducing rendering artifacts), but a large srcset list will be generated and consequently users may experience lower rates of cache-hit for pre-rendered images on your site.
+A lower tolerance means images will render closer to their native size (thereby increasing perceived image quality), but a large srcset list will be generated and consequently users may experience lower rates of cache-hit for pre-rendered images on your site.

 By default this rate is set to 8 percent, which we consider to be the ideal rate for maximizing cache hits without sacrificing visual quality.
 Users can specify their own width tolerance by providing a positive scalar value as `widthTolerance` to the third options object: